brightbox/kubernetes-cluster/README.md

 ## Upgrade a Cluster
 The scripts will upgrade the version of Kubernetes on an existing cluster.
 Change the `kubernetes_release` version number as required and run `terraform apply`.
 Both the master and workers will be upgraded to the new version.
 Upgrades will only work if permitted by the `kubeadm upgrade` facility.
 You can check before hand by logging onto your master and running [`kubeadm upgrade plan`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-upgrade/#cmd-upgrade-plan)
-## Adding and Removing Workers
+## Adding Workers
-You can add and remove workers by changing the `worker_count` variable and running `terraform apply`.
+You can add by changing the `worker_count` variable and running `terraform apply`.
 You can also change the `worker_type` and even the `image_desc` and new workers will use those values.

-Reducing workers operates using the last in, first out principle and will only allow you to reduce workers if there is sufficient space on other workers to accommodate evicted pods.
-The scripts try to drain the nodes fully before deleting them, and you may need to increase `worker_drain_timeout` if your applications take a long time to shut down or migrate.
-The default is to wait for 120 seconds.
+## Reducing workers
+Before reducing the `worker_count` variable, you will need to drain and remove the nodes from Kubernetes.
+Reducing workers operates using the last in, first out principle.
+Run

+    $ terraform output

+and select the `worker_ids` that are at thoe bottom of their lists.

+Run

+    kubectl drain srv-abcde --ignore-daemonsets=true

+for each node.
+Then

+    kubectl delete nodes srv-abcde srv-edcba

+Finally reduce the `worker_count` variable and run `terraform apply`